 2 units of 3 bedroom flat located in a serene and secured environment with good accessible road network. it has all its rooms well tiled and fitted with nice wardrobes, a kitchen fitted with cabine...
 More details

 These properties are newly built office spaces in a commercialized environment with very good accessible road network. it has 2 toilets each and ample parking space. there are 2 units available on ...
 More details

-This property is a 3 bedroom flat with 2 of its rooms en suite. it is tiled and has a store room, balcony and ample parking space. it is situated in a very conducive environment with very good acce...
+A 5 bedroom flat with all its rooms tiled and fitted with wardrobes. it has a kitchen fitted with cabinets and ample parking space. it is located in a serene environment with very good accessible r...
 More details

 Lagos is a port and the most populous city in Nigeria.
 It is the second fastest-growing city in Africa and the seventh in the world.
 The population of Lagos according to the Lagos State Government, was 17.5 million.
 These figures are however disputed by the Nigerian Government and judged unreliable by the National Population Commission of Nigeria.
 The latest reports estimate the population at 21 million, making Lagos the largest city in Africa.